 Somerset Independent living centres (SILC's) help people in Somerset find equipment and solutions to stay active, independent and make life easier.
 SILCs are a key part of our Adult Social Care Strategy prevention and early help approach, supporting people to live independently, staying well and safe.
 Our centres offer free impartial information and advice, and we encourage Somerset residents to attend who may need advice about living independently, this could include equipment in the bathroom, kitchen or moving around.
 We are also able to demonstrate technology to help support people with their caring role and to aid daily living.

-You can find out more information here: www.somerset.gov.uk/equipment.
+Find out more information here: www.somerset.gov.uk/equipment.

-The SILCs service has four distinct service offers: occupational therapy, housing and adaptations, Technology Enabled Care (TEC) and sensory Loss.
+The SILC service has four distinct service offers:

+- Occupational therapy

+- Housing and adaptations,

+- Technology Enabled Care (TEC)

+- Sensory Loss

 Initially the facilities will remain predominantly staffed by Local Authority staff for the next 12 months 2023/24, but there after to expand and include NHS Staff in partnership.
 We will also work closely with the Community Equipment and Wheelchair Services (CEWS) provider to support future equipment training by 2024.